xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 Or you can enable [HK2 management for jersey extensions by default](../guide/hk2.md#use-hk2-for-jersey-extensions).
 Note that this will affect [resources](resource.md) too and guice aop will not work on jersey extensions.

+### Priority

+By default, all registered providers are qualified with `@org.glassfish.jersey.internal.inject.Custom` to prioritize them (be able to override dropwizard defaults).
+This *mimics the default behaviour* of manual registration with `#!java environment.jersey().register(...)`.

+For example, when you register your own `ExceptionMapper<Throwable>` it would be used instead of default dropwizard one (due to prioritized qualification).

+For more details see `org.glassfish.jersey.internal.inject.Providers#getAllServiceHolders( org.glassfish.jersey.internal.inject.InjectionManager, java.lang.Class)` which is used by jersey for providers loading.

+!!! tip
+    Previously (<= 5.1.0) guicey were not qualifying providers and qualification may (unlikely, but can!) introduce behaviour changes on guicey upgrade (due to prioritized custom providers).
+    In this case, auto qualification may be disabled with
+    ```java
+    .option(InstallerOptions.PrioritizeJerseyExtensions, false)
+    ```
+    to revert to legacy guicey behaviour.
+    `@Custom` may be used directly in this case on some providers for prioritization.

+`@Priority` annotation may be used for ordering providers.
+Value should be > 0 (but may be negative, just a convention).
+For example, 1000 is more prioritized then 2000.
+See `javax.ws.rs.Priorities` for default priority constants.

+!!! note
+    `@Priority` may work differently on `@Custom` qualified providers (all user providers by default) and unqualified (e.g. registered through hk module, like dropwizard defaults).
+Right now, qualified providers sorted ascending while unqualified sorted descending (due to different selection implementations, see `getAllServiceHolders` reference above).
+Probably a jersey bug.

 ### Supplier

 !!! warning